-We grant existing employees new options and RSUs annually to provide a continuing financial incentive in Isis' long-term success.
+We grant existing employees new options and RSUs annually to provide a continuing financial incentive in Ionis' long-term success.
 We set the size of the equity awards based on individual and company performance during the previous year.

 Vesting schedules reward long-term performance and incentivize long-term stock appreciation and increased stockholder returns.
 For each stock option and RSU granted, the Compensation Committee sets a vesting schedule over four years, with no vesting during the first year.
-Therefore, the stock options and RSUs granted to our executive officers directly align the interests of our executive officers with the interests of our stockholders and Isis' long-term success.
-The actual economic value of stock option awards depends directly on the performance of our stock price over the period during which the awards vest and the period in which the options may be exercised.
+Therefore, the stock options and RSUs granted to our executive officers directly align the interests of our executive officers with the interests of our stockholders and Ionis' long-term success.
+The actual economic value of stock option awards depends directly on the performance of our stock price over the period during which the awards vest and the period during which the options may be exercised.
 In other words, the stock options are not worth anything if our stock price does not increase above the exercise price.
 Our executive officers will only realize economic value when our stock price, and consequently stockholder value, increases.
-Similarly, in the same way our stockholder returns increase and decrease based on our stock's performance.
+Similarly, in the same way our stockholder returns increase and decrease based on our stock's performance, the value to our employees of the RSUs increases and decreases based on our stock's performance.